-Domestic Anticipated impact includes increased domestic violence and abuse during abuse - shielding/lockdown.
-Potentially fuelled by income loss, frustration, increased anxiety LGBT and leading to drug/alcohol abuse.
-Abusers could take advantage of victim's reduced women as social interaction with others.
-Women are at higher risk of sexual exploitation and higher risk abuse.
-Adolescent girls at increased risk of forced marriage, FGM and abuse during groups school closure.
+Domestic abuse -LGBT and women as higher risk groups Anticipated impact includes increased domestic violence and abuse during shielding/lockdown.
+Potentially fuelled by income loss, frustration, increased anxiety leading to drug/alcohol abuse.
+Abusers could take advantage of victim's reduced social interaction with others.
+Women are at higher risk of sexual exploitation and abuse.
+Adolescent girls at increased risk of forced marriage, FGM and abuse during school closure.
 In some cases FGM has been used against lesbian/gay women.

-Potential Mitigating Action: Maintain dialogue with DVA agencies.
-Extra housing for DVA victims needing to isolate. • Communications about DVA (both perpetrator behaviour and help sources).
+- Maintain dialogue with DVA agencies. - Extra housing for DVA victims needing to isolate. - Communications about DVA (both perpetrator behaviour and help sources).
 The Southend response has included A "Stay Safe at Home" campaign has been launched countywide by Essex Police.
 This is being shared by the Council.
-Part of the campaign focuses on domestic abuse and this part will be communicated locally.
-Innovation in China and Italy - utilising technology to address DVA.
-Staff can speak to their manager if homeworking is an issue of risk or health, with signpost to support sources (Internal Page - Working from home guidance).
+Part of the campaign focuses on domestic abuse and this part will be communicated locally. - Innovation in China and Italy utilising technology to address DVA. - Staff can speak to their manager if homeworking is an issue of risk or health, with signpost to support sources (Internal Page - Working from home guidance).
 Make adjustments to enable staff to work safely, including working from council buildings if appropriate.